riflosnake/XPanther/README.md

 -**url_input**, default is False, should set to True if you intend to insert page url intead of text or file as the dom parameter of this class.

 -**child_method**, default is True, you can set it to False if you don't want the Xpath to be found using its children, reason for this can depend on context.

+-**show_all**, default is False, set it to True if you want all possible working xpaths found and not resort to only the one chosen by program.

+-**no_digits**, default is False, set it to True if you don't want element attributes that contain numbers.

 -**print_output**, default is True, you might set it to False if you don't want the program to print anything in console but just return the xpath as a value in any variable or function.